10 Types of Business Loans to Help Grow Your Business

 Fundid Recommendation: Uplyft Capital offers a marketplace where you could be eligible for alternative financing solutions from one of their vetted partners through your application!
 Explore your options today!

 There are two kinds of financing (technically not “loans”) that use unpaid customer invoices as instruments to get quick cash.

-Instead of selling the invoices, the business owner puts them up as collateral for a cash advance.
-The business is still responsible for collecting on the invoices.
+Instead of selling the invoices, invoice financing allows companies to borrow against accounts receivable invoices issued to their customers.
+The business is still responsible for collecting the invoices.